lijubjohn/cassandra_study/cassandra.md

 * Single partition batch operations are atomic automatically, while multiple partition batch operations require the use of a batchlog to ensure atomicity.
 * Multiple partition batch operations often suffer from performance issues, and should only be used if atomicity must be ensured.
 * Batching can be effective for single partition write operations
+* Batches are used to atomically execute multiple CQL statements - either all will fail or all will succeed
 * Good reasons for batching operations
   - Inserts, updates or deletes to a single partition when atomicity and isolation is a requirement
   - Ensuring atomicity for small inserts or updates to multiple partitions when inconsistency cannot occur.
 * Poor reasons for batching operations
   - Inserting or updating data to multiple partitions, especially when a large number of partitions are involved.
-* All the statements processed in a BATCH statement timestamp the records with the same value.
-The operations may not perform in the order listed in the BATCH statement.
+* All the statements processed in a BATCH statement timestamp the records with the same value if custom timestamp is not provided.
-* Batches are used to atomically execute multiple CQL statements - either all will fail or all will succeed
+* The operations listed in the BATCH statement may not execute in the same order.
+* To force a particular execution order, you can add the **USING TIMESTAMP** clause.
+* If any DML statement in the batch uses compare-and-set (CAS) logic eg if not exists then you cannot use custom timestamp.
+It will give error.
 * Only modification statements (INSERT, UPDATE, or DELETE) may be included in a batch
 * One common use case is to keep multiple denormalized tables containing the same data in sync
 * Batches are by default logged unless all the mutations within a given batch target a single partition
 * Batched mutations on a single partition provide both atommicity  and isolation
 * With batched mutations on more than one partition, we get only atomicity and NOT isolation (which means we may see partial updates at a certain point in time, but all the updates will be eventually made)
-* Batched updates on a single partition is the only scenario where UNLOGGED batch is default and recommended
+* Batched updates on a single partition is the only scenario where **UNLOGGED** batch is default and recommended
 * Batched updates on multiple partitions may hit a lot of nodes and therefore should be used with caution
-* Counter modifications are only allowed within a special form of batch known as a counter batch.
+* Counter modifications are only allowed within a special form of batch known as a **COUNTER** batch.
 A counter batch can only contain counter modifications.
 * The steps of logged batch execution
   * The co-ordinator node sends a copy of the batch called batchlog to two other nodes for redundance
   * The co-ordinator node then executes all the statements in the batch